jphmrst/PLC/README.md

     library to your Agda configuration.

      - First, fetch a copy of the book's sources using `git`.
-Change directory to your local space for this class, and check out the version of the book we are using this semester with:
+Change directory to your local space for this class (this should be a *different* directory than where you have the Agda executable or standard library), and check out the version of the book we are using this semester with:

        ```bash
        cd /PATH/TO/YOUR/LOCAL/SPACE